mayerrobert/Primes/PrimeLisp/solution_2/README.md

 Unfortunately sbcl currently is not smart enough to make full use of all optimization opportunities of `PrimeSieveModulo.lisp` and `PrimeSieveModuloFuncs.lisp` so that the performance is not as good as I was hoping.

+---

 `PrimeSieveWheelOpt.lisp` is a Common Lisp port of sieve_5760of30030_only_write_read_bits.c by Daniel Spangberg.

 Algorithm is _wheel_, see PrimeC/solution_2/README.md for a better explanation than I would be able to give.

-PrimeSieveWheelOpt.lisp stores bits in an array of `(unsigned-byte 64)`, much like Daniel's code uses an array of `uint64_t` when compiled with `-DCOMPILE_64_BIT`.
+`PrimeSieveWheelOpt.lisp` stores bits in an array of `(unsigned-byte 64)`, much like Daniel's code uses an array of `uint64_t` when compiled with `-DCOMPILE_64_BIT`.

 `PrimeSieveWheelBitvector.lisp` is pretty much the same as `PrimeSieveWheelOpt.lisp` expect it uses a builtin bitvector instead on manual bit-fiddling.

+---

-`PrimeSieveWordops.lisp` sets multiple bits at a time by copying bitpatterns (that are shifted and masked appropriately) into the word-array.
+`PrimeSievewordops.lisp` sets multiple bits at a time by copying bitpatterns (that are shifted and masked appropriately) into the word-array.

+---

 All: The state of the sieve is stored in a Lisp class.